openfaas/docs/docs/reference/authentication.md

 * `/system/`

-The OpenFaaS API Gateway as of version 0.8.2 provides built-in basic authentication.
-It is enabled by default for OpenFaaS on Swarm and Kubernetes when using the helm chart.
+The OpenFaaS API Gateway provides built-in basic authentication.
+It is enabled by default for OpenFaaS on Kubernetes and faasd.

-It is strongly recommended that you enable basic authentication and use a strong password to protect the `/system/` route.
-If you prefer to use an alternative authentication strategy then you can also use a reverse proxy such as [Kong](https://getkong.org/docs/) to enable OAuth or another strategy.

-The Kubernetes YAML configuration does not use basic authentication at this point and is only useful for quick testing.
-If you cannot use helm for any reason then use "tillerless" helm to generate YAML files with basic authentication turned on.

-Once basic authentication is enabled you will need to use `faas-cli login` before using the CLI.
+Commercial users should explore the [Single Sign-On](/openfaas-pro/sso) feature of OpenFaaS PRO, to prevent the need to share credentials between users and systems.

+### Single Sign-On (SSO) and OIDC

+Single Sign-On (SSO) uses your identity provider such as Auth0, Okta, Azure Active Directory or GitLab to authenticate users to your OpenFaaS API.
+It supports the CLI, UI and machine-based authentication.
+It means that you no longer need to share a single credential with any administrators, and don't need to redeploy your OpenFaaS installation if an employee leaves the company, and you need to rotate the password.

+Learn more about (SSO) and OIDC in [OpenFaaS PRO](/openfaas-pro/sso)

-### Auth plugins
+### Authentication plugins

 When using an auth plugin, the API Gateway will delegate authentication of the `/system/` routes to a microservice.